-In and around the discussions about diversity and inclusion, there is a growing conversation around the concept of privilege and how this impacts different people and how the delivery of inclusion initiatives may have different outcomes due to identity differences.
+In and around the discussions about diversity and inclusion, there is a growing conversation around the concept of privilege and how this affects different people and how the delivery of inclusion initiatives may have different outcomes due to identity differences.

 What is privilege?

 Originally formulated by W. E. B. Du Bois in 1903, privilege as a concept came into wider use in the 1980s when it was defined by Peggy McIntosh as ‘Privilege exists when one group has something of value that another group does not, not because of anything that they have done or not done, but simply because of the groups that they belong to.
 Privilege most frequently shows up as unearned advantage or conferred dominance.‘ So, for example, the privilege (structural advantage) for a middle class white man is different to that of a middle class disabled white man.

 The video below is an easily-accessible introduction to the concept of privilege.
 It’s less about being labelled in any way and more about acknowledging that privilege exists.